ch-stark/gatekeeperblog/blog/blog.md

 In this tutorial, we will perform the following tasks:

-1. Create an ArgoCD Instance on the Hub-Cluster in a namespace called 'policies.'
+1. Create an ArgoCD Instance on the Hub-Cluster in a namespace called `policies`.
 2. Create ACM-Policies that wrap Gatekeeper Policies, establishing a link between ACM and Gatekeeper.
+This is all done by PolicyGenerator
 3. Demonstrate various features, including:
    - Dependency between policies.
    - Installation of Gatekeeper.